jjvanzon/Circular-Language-Spec/broader-view/exchangeability/clear-cut-coding-principles.md

 `[ Preliminary documentation ]`

-The idea behind clear cut coding principles, is that the computer language is so accessible, that even children could pick it up, because the principles are so easy to understand, and there are not that many pitfalls.
+The idea behind clear cut coding principles, is that the computer language might be so accessible, that anyone might pick it up, perhaps even children, because the principles might be easier to understand, and there might not be as many pitfalls.
 But I think only part of this is true.
-I think the basic parts of the coding principles can be taught to children, enough for them to create something useful with it, but more advanced subjects need to be left out, because not all of it can be understood that easily.
+I think the basic parts of the coding principles might be more understandable, so perhaps children can create something useful with it, but more advanced subjects might be left out when giving a simpler view on it, because not all of it might be understood that easily.

-I think the following topics could be picked up even by children:
+Maybe the following topics could be picked up by children:

 - Objects
 - Relations